Learning Outcomes

 Question: During direct examination, a lawyer asks, "Isn't it true that you saw the defendant at the scene of the crime?"
 The opposing counsel objects.
 Should the objection be sustained?

-Answer: Yes.
+Yes.
 This is a leading question on direct examination, suggesting the answer within the question.
-Unless the witness is adverse, hostile, or the question concerns preliminary matters, leading questions are not permitted on direct.
+Unless the witness is adverse, hostile, identified with the opposing party, or the question concerns preliminary, undisputed matters, leading questions are not permitted on direct.

 Worked Example 1.2